A wind power IoT scenario is taken as an example to illustrate how to creat a correct data model in IoTDB.

 In particular, if the system is deployed on a Windows machine, the storage group layer name will be case-insensitive.
 For example, creating both

 In order to make it easier and faster to express multiple timeseries paths, IoTDB provides users with the path pattern.
 Users can construct a path pattern by using wildcard

 **.
-Wildcard can appear in any node of the path.
+Wildcard can appear in any layer of the path.

-root.vehicle.*.sensor1 represents a 4-node path which is prefixed with
+root.vehicle.*.sensor1 represents a 4-layer path which is prefixed with

 root.vehicle and suffixed with